Ednyfed Fychan: Elegy

-Ednyfed was the recipient of a marwnad, or elegy, by the second poet known by the name of Elidir Sais.
-(Note: For the existence of two poems of this name, see Andrews 2017) This poem is preserved in Liber B of John Davies.
-Elidir's poetry does not survive in the Hendregadredd Manuscript, the most important text for early Welsh court poetry, or the Red Book of Hergest, and so John Davies' source for the poem is unclear.
-However, it has been hypothesised by Nerys Ann Jones that the poem was originally copied on now-lost folios in the third quire of the Hendregadredd Manuscript.
-Nevertheless, Davies' seventeenth-century book contains our earliest surviving copy of the poem.
-There is not much biographical information related about Ednyfed in the elegy, though Ednyfed is compared to Cai and Bedwyr and praised for his generosity and skill in warfare, especially against the English.
-This may be a reference to the feat which won him his coat of arms, but it is also a standard topos in poetry of the period.
+Together with a certain obscure nobleman named Tegwared ab Iarddur, Ednyfed was the recipient of a marwnad, or elegy, by the court poet Elidir Sais II.
+This poem is preserved a seventeenth-century manuscript known as Liber B, copied by the seventeenth-century priest and antiquary John Davies of Mallwyd.
+The source of John Davies' copy of the poem is unclear.
+Elidir's poem does not survive in the Hendregadredd Manuscript, the most important source for twelfth- and thirteenth-century early Welsh court poetry, or the Red Book of Hergest, though Nerys Ann Jones postulates the poem was originally copied on now-lost folios in the third quire of the Hendregadredd Manuscript.

-Elidir's elegy for Ednyfed and Tegwared is also curious because it is one poem which was sung to two different men who are not connected in any surviving genealogy.
-However, it may have been that they were somehow related, as joint elegies for relatives are known elsewhere in Middle Welsh court poetry.
-They may also have been joint recipients of an elegy because they died on the same day: Elidir says "Erwan ym galar galan Hyddfref — ddwyn" 'Bearing grief on the calends of October [is] torturous for me', which suggests that Ednyfed and Tegwared may have died on October 1, 1246.
-Elidir Sais opens this elegy with a dramatic picture of himself standing above Ednyfed’s freshly dug grave.
-In the first three englynion, he praises Ednyfed and Tegwared individually, then jointly.
+Elidir Sais opens the elegy with a dramatic picture of himself standing above Ednyfed's freshly dug grave.
+In the first three englyn, he praises Ednyfed and Tegwared individually, then jointly.
 He highlights their generosity and support for poets, but he also emphasises their ferocity in battle.
 The earth is portrayed as an actively destructive and malevolent force, while the grave closes inescapably around the dead, like honeysuckle around a branch.
 However, the hope of heaven becomes a certainty at the end.
-Ednyfed’s role as a distain is not explicitly mentioned, but his and Tegwared’s status as noblemen is apparent from the reference to their lord at the end of the poem, though this may be a reference to God.

-Ednyfed is also the first lay official in medieval Wales to whom there is surviving poetry.
+Ednyfed's role as a distain is not explicitly mentioned, but his and Tegwared's status as noblemen is apparent from the reference to their being glyw parchfawr am eu perchen 'warriors of great fame around their lord' at the end of the poem, though this may be a reference to God.
+Ednyfed is the first lay official in medieval Wales to whom there is surviving poetry.
 There are no surviving poems to court officials of the twelfth century.
 Ednyfed's successor Goronwy also was the recipient of two elegies, and Goronwy's son another.
-Because of this, David Stephenson has suggested that "it would seem that the leading officials might have been beginning to rival the prince himself".
+Because of this, David Stephenson suggested that "it would seem that the leading officials might have been beginning to rival the prince himself".